jmau111/TokenToMe/readme.md

 ## Description ##

-Class that allows you to grab an access token from Twitter in WordPress
+Class that allows you to grab data from Twitter in WordPress

     $init =  new TokenToMe('CONSUMER_KEY', 'CONSUMER_SECRET', 'statuses/user_timeline', array('count' => 20), 'tweetpressfr');
     $infos = $init->get_infos();